Don Bosco Technical College: Seal

 The seal is bordered on top by the school's motto: Ascende Superius, which means "come up to a higher place".

-At the center of the seal is a cross, symbolizing the primacy of Christian Catholic education and formation of the institution.
+At the center of the seal is a cross, symbolizing the primacy of Catholic education and formation of the institution.
 The cross rests on a salakot - a traditional Filipino hat - to signify the distinct Filipino character.

 Between the horizontal section of the cross and the salakot is the founding year of the school, 1953, appearing atop three lines.
 The lines represent the three elements of Don Bosco's Preventive System of Education, namely: Reason (principle-driven life), Religion (spirituality) and Loving Kindness (connectedness and mutuality).
 The lines which resemble waves, daluyong in the local language, recall the legendary origin of the community of Mandaluyong.
 Tradition has it that the name of the city where the school is located originated from the abundance of the waves or "mga daluyong".

 The half-gear on the left and the laurel leaves on the right that surround the central design are emblematic respectively of technical and academic education.
 This seal in its current form was first used in 1988–89.
 The original seal consisted only of the blue-green half-gear and laurel leaves.

 Programs offered

-Basic Education Department
+Basic Education Sector

 The Don Bosco Technical College-BED (Basic Education Department) consists of three programs, namely the Grade School, the Junior High School and the Senior High School.

 Don Bosco Mandaluyong has a dual academic-technical curriculum since its foundation in 1953.
 Students take both standard academic courses prescribed by the Department of Education (Philippines).
 Technical studies are the equivalent of the standard Technology and Livelihood Education subject in other schools, with the subjects focusing more on future occupations connected to engineering and technology.

 Grade School

-The Don Bosco Technical College-Grade School is a Catholic elementary school for boys and girls, offering Grades 1 until Grade 6.
+The Don Bosco Technical College-Grade School is a Catholic elementary school for boys and girls, offering Kindergarten until Grade 6.
 The Grade School Program advocates Information Literacy as its approach to the basic curriculum required by the Department of Education.
-Its entire program is located in the Dona Cecilia Building and the Savio Quadrangle beside the High School Building.
+Its entire program is located in the Doña Cecilia Building and the Savio Quadrangle beside the High School Building.

 The technical subjects are offered throughout the four years of Grade School, with computer technology taken during the four years and all technical subjects taken during fourth, fifth, and sixth grades.